Homosexuality in Mexico: Colonial era

 Isabella of Portugal, wife of Charles V, possibly driven by these accounts, banned in 1529 the planting or use of maguey for the fermentation of pulque.
 The queen thought that it caused "drunkenness and drove the Indians to carry out" human sacrifices and unspeakable sin.

-These and other accounts were converted into an authentic literary genre, circulated to the whole Peninsula, and were used to justify the idea of Empire; it was another "just cause" for the domination and occupation of the West Indies.
-Francisco de Vitoria, despite knowing that the indigenous people were right and that as such the emperor did not have law over them, thought that "the heathens that committed sins against nature, such as idolatry, pederasty or fornication, all those offenses to God, could have been stopped by force".
+Those and other accounts were converted into an authentic literary genre, circulated to the whole Peninsula, and were used to justify the idea of Eepire; it was another "just cause" for the domination and occupation of the West Indies.
+Francisco de Vitoria, despite believing that the indigenous people were right and that as such, the emperor did not have law over them, thought that "the heathens that committed sins against nature, such as idolatry, pederasty or fornication, all those offenses to God, could have been stopped by force".
 Among those sins against nature was naturally sodomy, the sin against nature par excellence.
 The legislation was based on the different culture and its customs, among the most notable: cannibalism, human sacrifice, and sodomy, in this case the conquest of the Aztec Empire could have represented simply an extension of the Spanish reconquest of the infidels, represented then by the Moors.
 Thus the circle was closed with the relationship of Moor, sodomite, Indian.